davidyearwood/my_really_cool_project/README.md

 This project is seriously awesome, you guys.

-This project wil help Treehouse students learn about working with Git repositories.
+This project will help all the totally awesome Treehouse students learn about working with Git repositories.